 Pseudomyxoma peritonei (PMP) is a rare malignant disease characterized by the progressive and multifocal accumulation of abundant mucinous tumour tissue in the peritoneal cavity.
 It is generally associated with a perforated epithelial neoplasm of the appendix.
-The Peritoneal Surface Oncology Group International (PSOGI) has recently published a consensus statement about the diagnosis and treatment of mucinous appendiceal tumors and PMP.
+The Peritoneal Surface Oncology Group International (PSOGI) has recently published a consensus statement about the diagnosis and treatment of mucinous appendiceal tumours and PMP.
 It recommends, whenever possible, cytoreductive surgery* plus hyperthermic intraperitoneal chemotherapy* (CRS + HIPEC) in reference centres, as the most effective treatment for these patients.

 After this treatment, some patients may have a reocurrence.
 In some cases, this reocurrence could be managed by another surgical procedure in experienced units but sometimes this is not possible.
 In the cases considered as unresectable, currently palliative systemic chemotherapy becomes the only possible treatment with no satisfactory results.

 Bromelin is a drug obtained from pineapple which it has mucolytic properties, making the mucin associated with PMP less thick and sticky.
 Bromelain has been associated to N-acetyl-cysteine, another mucolytic, in a composed drug called BromAc®.
 This was developed by Professor David Morris and it has had promising results to reduce the pseudomyxoma peritonei reocurrences in previous studies.

 Our Unit of Surgical Oncology from Hospital University Reina Sofia, Cordoba in Spain is going to start a phase I/II trial to assess the clinical effectiveness and safety of the locoregional treatment with Bromelain +N-Acetylcysteine to decrease tumour burden in patients with abdominal reocurrence of mucinous tumours, who are not candidates for repetitive resection surgery.
 We have got a public grant to do it in a cohort of ten selected patients.
 This treatment could improve the outcome and the quality of life for our patients.